 MIRID has established a scholarship in honor and recognition of all MIRID Lifetime Achievement Award recipients.
-The scholarship fund will award up to $100 to two interpreters and/or interpreting students annually.
-The scholarship was created for the purpose of providing members who wish to apply for any BEI certification or any RID certification (including CDI) testing but are in need of financial assistance.
-There have been many amazing people in our state who have greatly contributed to and influenced the field of interpreting.
+This award was created to provide financial support to MIRID members in good standing who are preparing to take a standardized interpreter certification exam.
+(BEI, RID, EIPA, TEP, CDI etc.) There have been many amazing people in our state who have greatly contributed to and influenced the field of interpreting.
 This scholarship recognizes these individuals, and seeks to continue in furthering this cause.

 The Doris Watkins Workshop Scholarship

-The Doris Watkins Workshop Scholarship was established in 2009 in honor of Doris Watkins, one of MIRID’s founding members and a long time Executive Board member.
-Doris mentored many interpreters in various ways and was interested in doing something to help interpreters attend MIRID workshops with the goal of enhancing skills.
+The Doris Watkins Workshop Award was established in 2009, in honor of Doris Watkins, one of MIRID’s founding members, and a long time Executive Board member.
+Doris mentored and supported many interpreters throughout her career.
+Those who knew her said she paid many registration fees for her mentees/colleagues out of her own pocket, and was genuinely interested in supporting the professional development of our Michigan interpreters.
 She will be missed by many.

 The Dr. Brian D. McCartney Scholarship